-On Saturday, July 7 at 7:30 pm, Q2 Music presented a live audio webcast of electroacoustic ambient duo A Winged Victory for the Sullen from (Le) Poisson Rouge.
-New York new-music mainstays ACME joined the duo for an evening of hypnotic soundscapes and orchestrations that straddle the worlds of the organic and the synthetic.
+On July 7 at 7:30 pm, Q2 Music presented a live audio webcast of electroacoustic ambient duo A Winged Victory for the Sullen from (Le) Poisson Rouge.
+New York new-music mainstays American Contemporary Music Ensemble (ACME) performed an opening set of music based on ostinatos before joining the duo for hypnotic orchestrations that straddled the worlds of the organic and the synthetic.

 A Winged Victory for the Sullen is the collaborative project of Los Angeles-based composer Dustin O'Halloran and Adam Wiltzie, founder of the Austin, Texas ambient-drone group Stars of the Lid.
 Their highly-acclaimed self-titled debut, released in 2011, was lauded by high profile music publications including Pitchfork, The Guardian and MOJO, among others.
 Recorded at Berlin's Grunewald Church and in a number of old German radio studios, the music incorporates string quartet, French horn and bassoon into processed fields of guitar distortion, making for a sound that bridges the sounds of orchestral and ambient music.